TiTok: Transfer Token-level Knowledge via Contrastive Excess to Transplant LoRA: Baseline Details

 \subsection{TransLoRA}

 The TransLoRA baseline \citep{wang2024textit} transfers LoRA knowledge by generating synthetic data.
 In this method, the vanilla target model synthesizes queries, and the source model with its LoRA adapter provides the corresponding labels.
 Subsequently, a discriminator, separately trained with the source model as its base, is applied to filter the synthetic data used for fine-tuning the target model's LoRA adapter.
-For the sake of consistency and fair comparison,we adopt the same hyperparameter settings from our experiments when applying the TransLoRA baseline.
+For consistency and fair comparison, we use the same hyperparameter settings for synthetic data generation in our experiments .